 We find that our lime tree provides us with so many limes over Winter that is has become a yearly tradition to enjoy a margarita or two in the depths of a Tasmanian chill.
 I like to crank the heat up and pretend it's summer - call me a denialist - but it gets me through the cold.

-A shaker
+Equipment A shaker Cocktail glass

 Cubed ice

-3. Put a handful of ice and all of the ingredients into a shaker, then shake hard for about 30 seconds to chill the liquid really well
+Directions 1.Chill your glass 2.Run a lime wedge around the rim of your glass before rolling it in salt.
+3. Put a handful of ice and all of the ingredients into a shaker, then shake hard for about 30 seconds to chill the liquid really well 4.Strain the mix into the glass being careful not to disturb the salt rim.

 Perhaps not one for a zoom meeting during the day, but this is just about our favourite weekend ISO drink; it is so fresh, so easy to make and has just the right balance of bitter and sweet.